okohll/abdocs/content/docs/views/large-applications.md

 ### Mitigations
 So what does Agilebase offer for performance management?

-The first thing is monitoring and reporting.
+The first thing is **monitoring** and reporting.
 We rank views by speed and overall 'load' i.e. how many times each view is called per day multiplied by how long each call takes.
 That gives the developer a priority list of views to look at.
 Importantly, even if a view isn't called directly, it's call count is incremented when a view joining to it is used.
 That way, those views for which improvements would have the most impact are highlighted.

-Secondly, caching.
+Secondly, **caching**.
 A PostgreSQL capability called view materialization is used to cache views.
 Agilebase can automatically refresh the cache on a set schedule, e.g. every 10 minutes or every hour, even down to every time it's called.
 The system is intelligent though - even if set to refresh on every call, the refresh is only actually done if data edits which could have affected the view have been made since the last call.
 Agilebase knows which data edits are being made and given how a view is constructed, which could affect it.

 If a view in the middle of a long chain of views is cached, it can greatly speed things up.
 The database doesn't have to worry about anything 'underneath' the cached view - all those joined views are irrelevant.
 To the database, it looks like the cached view is a simple table.

 There's an art to selecting views to cache.
-Agilebase helps by suggesting certain views based on various heuristics and statistics.
+Agilebase helps by **suggesting** certain views based on various heuristics and statistics.
 For example, views which contain aggregate calculations, which are relatively slow and return small numbers of rows are good candidates.

-Thirdly, query plan tweaking.
+Thirdly, **query plan** tweaking.
 If a view is slow, Agilebase will experiment with disabling an enabling some query planning options, automatically setting them if they have a large enough effect for a view.

-Fourthly, index use.
+Fourthly, **index** use.
 Agilebase will show which fields are indexed, so the user can select them for filtering if necessary.
 Indexes can't yet be created by a developer, but can be added on request.

-Lastly, Agilebase will generate 'explain' plans on request.
+Lastly, Agilebase will generate '**explain**' plans on request.
 Third party tools like https://www.pgmustard.com or https://explain.depesz.com will use those to make suggestions as to how performance might be improved.

 ## Understanding
 When we do start to create complex view structures, containing many views depending on each other, it helps to be able to visualise how everything's connected.
 In the [development interface]({{<relref "/docs/introduction/development-mode">}}), you can select any view or table and generate the chart of joins to or from it.